ganainm-ai/Fashion_Retrieval/README.md

 This repository contains the code to reproduce the results reported in the paper for Image-to-Text and Text-to-Image retrieval.
-A web application is available here: http://137.204.107.42:37336/ to test text-to-image retrieval.
+A web application is available here: http://137.204.107.42:37336/ to test text-to-image retrieval on the FashionGen dataset.

 You can run the code in two ways:
 1. Creating a pip environment and running the python scripts from the shell, as described in the [Python Scripts](#Python-Scripts) section